Does Your Law Firm Get Positive Reviews?

 What Your Law Firm Needs

 Perhaps the simplest way is to nominate a person in your firm to be the Ambassador of Client Satisfaction (ACS) Their role is to ensure that upon a file close, feedback is sought from the relevant client.
-Ideally, its an email from the ACS asking for feedback via your feedback software platform (we can assist in the provision of this software).
+Ideally, it’s an email from the ACS asking for feedback via your feedback software platform (use our software FirmRanker).
 Once feedback is received and reviewed by the ACS, you need to decide what actions your firm will take to respond to reviews, good, bad or otherwise.

 In the case of the former, the next step is to have the ACS simply respond again by email to the happy client thanking them for their feedback and asking if they would now like to leave a sentence or two on your Google Business page.
 In the email, your ACS provides them with a link to your Google Business review location (we have our own platform that seamlessly directs the client to the relevant location).